JuliaImages/juliaimages.github.io/docs/src/imagesegmentation.md

 |:------:|:---:|
 | ![Original](assets/segmentation/horse_seg2.jpg) | ![Original](assets/segmentation/horse_seg3.jpg) |

 We only got two segments with k = 100.
-Setting k = 10 resulted in smaller but rather noisy segments. `felzenzwalb` also takes an optional argument `min_size` - it removes all segments smaller with less than `min_size` pixels.
-Most methods don't remove small segments in their core algorithm.
-We can use the `prune_segments` method to postprocess the segmentation result and remove small segments.
+Setting k = 10 resulted in smaller but rather noisy segments. `felzenzwalb` also takes an optional argument `min_size` - it removes all segments smaller than `min_size` pixels.
+(Most methods don't remove small segments in their core algorithm.
+We can use the `prune_segments` method to postprocess the segmentation result and remove small segments.)

 ```julia
 segments = felzenszwalb(img, 10, 100)  # removes segments with fewer than 100 pixels